marcuslavagnole/Paper_REVSTAT/README.md

-Repository with R routines used in the paper:
+Repository with R routines used in:
-**"Flexible robust mixture regression modeling"**, Accepted at REVSTAT, Statistical Journal.
+**"Flexible robust mixture regression modeling"**, Accepted at REVSTAT - Statistical Journal.

 All functions and data sets are located in the root directory.
 - **MCMC_MixReg_SkewNormal.R** : MCMC routine for mixture of regressions based on the skew normal distribution;